Skip to content

 Now we look into how to create a variable in Mojo with help of the the conceptual model and the figure introduced above.

-In Mojo, the complete syntax to create a variable is var name: Type = value, where,
+In Mojo, the complete syntax to create a variable includes two steps:

 • var is the keyword to declare a variable.